 – Underwater: In seas and oceans the water temperature might not change significantly.
 Nevertheless, in more confined waters such as lakes or quarries, the temperature may be reduced by a few degrees.
 It is important that you have this in mind when choosing your thermal protection.

-Many times, the rain comes with big waves and strong wind.
-Think if the rain started three days ago so it could be considered stable.
-If it started raining 10 minutes ago, the situation could change sooner for better or worst.
+Many times rain brings with big waves and strong wind.
+If the rain started three days ago it could be considered stable.
+If it started 10 minutes ago, the circumstances could turn worse.

 3 – Sea conditions